1wheel/roadtolarissa/source/_posts/2015-03-10-data-analysis-with-d3.markdown

 published: false
 ---

 D3 is best known for [polished interactive visualizations](http://d3js.org/).
 With its rich API however, it is also an excellent tool for acquiring and, with a bit of work, exploring, data.
-This post will walkthrough scraping and plotting different dimensions of .
-Using the history of the Oscars as an example, this post will walk through scraping and plo.
+This post will walk through scraping and plotting different dimensions of the history of the Oscars as an instructive example.

 #### Scraping data